 Setting this research project within a larger body of knowledge, the author would offer the following conclusions to gardeners and polyculture farmers: By adding fungal inoculants at the time of seeding, we improve the likelihood of seeing beneficial results.
 By exploring low cost, low tech methods of cultivating local indigenous microorganism, we may find benefits well worth the effort.
-But most important is supporting growing conditions where soil microorganism can thrive, which can potentially help grow higher quality plants and produce increased crop yield and offers significant environmental benefits.
+But most important is supporting growing conditions where soil microorganism can thrive, which can potentially help grow higher quality plants and produce increased crop yield, and offers significant environmental benefits.
 If used simultaneously, the three key tenets of regenerative agriculture: use of cover crops, crop diversity and low or no-till practices, potentially will create a habitat for the soil microorganisms and their associated benefits.
 In additional, these practices bring us back to farming methods more in keeping with natural processes than current conventional agriculture methods.

 Melody Wright is the farmer/founder of Pleasant Valley Botanicals, a small farmlet growing vibrant medicinal and culinary herbs for the local community.
-Her commitment to growing medicinal herbs is based in her belief of herbs an integral part of affordable and holistic health care and agricultural systems.
+Her commitment to growing medicinal herbs is based in her belief of herbs as an integral part of affordable and holistic health care and agricultural systems.

 The author welcomes correspondence on this article, and will gladly share the data and findings, a bibliography of helpful books and relevant peer-reviewed research, or information about the SARE program for interested medicinal herb farmers.
 Pleasantvalleybotanicals@gmail.com or pleasantvalleybotanicals.com